SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/index.md

 description: |
   **Authenticated** is the checkout option for
   Visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop)
-  and test this implementation for yourself!
+  and try this implementation yourself!
 menu_order: 100
 ---